AndrewEjL/SEG_Group1_Frontend/README.md

 - **UI/UX Design**: Creating intuitive, responsive mobile interfaces
 - **Authentication Flow**: Implementation of login/registration systems

+## Purpose of App

+This app main function is to be a scheduling system for scheduling pick ups for people who want to recycle E-Waste.
+There are 3 main users

+- **Client/User**: List their E-Waste they want to Recycle
+- **Manager**: See's the Listing and accepts those they want, appoint a a collector to pick it up
+- **Collector**: Gets assigned these pickups, with details of location so they can travel there

 ## Google Maps to OpenStreetMap Migration